-pyodide.
-Utilities for evaluating Python and JavaScript code. code pyodide.
-Similar to the Python builtin code module but handles top level await.
-Used for implementing the console Pyodide console. pyodide.
-The JsProxy class and utilities to help interact with JavaScript code. ffi pyodide.
-Defines pyfetch() and other functions for making network requests. http pyodide.
-The Pyodide event loop implementation.
-This is automatically configured correctly for most use webloop cases it is unlikely you will need it outside of niche use cases.
+pyodide. code Utilities for evaluating Python and JavaScript code. pyodide. console Similar to the Python builtin code module but handles top level await.
+Used for implementing the Pyodide console. pyodide. ffi The JsProxy class and utilities to help interact with JavaScript code. pyodide. http Defines pyfetch() and other functions for making network requests. pyodide. webloop The Pyodide event loop implementation.
+This is automatically configured correctly for most use cases it is unlikely you will need it outside of niche use cases.